-collection of 23 tasty gobi recipes – cauliflower or gobi is widely used in indian cooking. gobi can be made alone or in combination with other veggies.
+collection of 23 tasty cauliflower recipes – cauliflower or gobi is widely used in indian cooking. gobi can be made alone or in combination with other veggies.

 there are many recipes posted on the blog where gobi is used in combination with other veggies. out of these, aloo gobi is very popular, be it the dry version or the curried version.